 Employees, officers and directors must maintain the confidentiality of all information entrusted to them by LGI, our customers or suppliers, or others with whom we may conduct business, except when disclosure of such information is specifically authorized by LGI or required as a matter of law.

 Confidential information includes any information that has not been made available to the public that provides insight into our current or anticipated business activities.
 It also includes important nonpublic information about firms with which we have dealings, including customers and suppliers.
-You should not share confidential information with friends, relatives or other non-employees, or discuss confidential matters in public places, such as elevators, public transportation (including airplanes) or restaurants.
+You should not share confidential information with friends, relatives or other non-employees (such as on social media), or discuss confidential matters in public places, such as elevators, public transportation (including airplanes) or restaurants.

 The obligation to preserve confidential information continues even after employment ends.
 Employees, officers and directors must continue to comply with the provisions of any confidentiality or similar agreement they have signed, but even in the absence of such an agreement, all individuals are under a legal duty to not use or disclose confidential information belonging to the Company.

-All inquiries regarding LGI from non-employees, such as financial analysts and journalists, should be directed to the Chief Executive Officer.
+All inquiries regarding LGI from non-employees, such as financial analysts and journalists, should be directed to the Chief Executive Officer, Investor Relations, or the Chief Financial Officer.
 LGI's policy is to cooperate with every reasonable request of government investigators for information.
 At the same time, LGI is entitled to all the safeguards provided by law for the benefit of persons under investigation or accused of wrongdoing, including legal representation.
-If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our Chief Administrative Officer or our Chief Executive Officer.
+If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our Compliance Officer or our Chief Executive Officer.
 You also should preserve all materials, including documents and e-mails that might relate to any pending or reasonably possible investigation.

 Each employee, officer and director must endeavor to deal fairly and in good faith with LGI’s customers, suppliers, competitors, shareholders and employees.
 No employee, officer or director shall take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practices.

 All employees, officers and directors must protect LGI’s assets and ensure their efficient use.
 Such assets include, without limitation, intellectual property such as the LGI name, logos, trademarks, patents, copyrights, confidential information, ideas, plans and strategies.
 Theft, carelessness and waste have a direct impact on LGI's profitability.
 All Company assets should be used only for legitimate business purposes.
-Any misuse or infringement of LGI’s assets should be reported to our Chief Administrative Officer or our Chief Executive Officer.
+Any misuse or infringement of LGI’s assets should be reported to the Compliance Officer.

 It is LGI’s policy to comply fully with the antitrust and anti-bribery laws.
-Employees, officers and directors are prohibited from engaging in practices that violate antitrust anti-bribery laws.
-If you have any questions or concerns about the propriety of certain business practices, please consult with our Chief Administrative Officer or our Chief Executive Officer.
+Employees, officers and directors are prohibited from engaging in practices that violate antitrust or anti-bribery laws.
+If you have any questions or concerns about the propriety of certain business practices, please consult with the Compliance Officer.

 • No undisclosed or unrecorded funds or assets may be established for any purpose.